basho-labs/the-basho-community/README.md

 ### Contributing

 1. Open a [pull request](https://github.com/basho/the-riak-community/pull/new/master) with details on your (or someone else's) contribution.
-Your contribution should be added to the [current release notes](https://github.com/basho/the-riak-community/tree/master/release-notes) and should be be a short description of what you're adding with a link to related materials when applicable
+Your contribution should be added to the appropriate [release notes](https://github.com/basho/the-riak-community/tree/master/release-notes) (they are all dated) and should be be a short description of what you're adding with a link to related materials
 2. Someone with commit rights to the repo will close the PR and you and your contribution will be added to the forthcoming Riak Community Release

 ### This is an Experiment